m4theus4ndr4de/regression-rossmann/README.md

 <h2>6.
 Conclusion</h2>

-<p>A XGBoost prediction model was created using the dataset from Kaggle and a chat bot that answear the income for the next 6 weeks was also developed.
-Now, the CEO can have acess easily to the income of each store by simple sending a message to the chat bot.</p>
+<p>The XGBoost prediction model was chosen because it can be trained faster than a Random Forest model using a GPU.
+The model used in deployment was not the best one, but it is considerably smaller than the others, because it has a smaller number of estimators, and the error metrics are not so distant from the best model.
+A chat bot that answears the income for the next 6 weeks was also developed to work like a hands on tool.
+Now, the CEO can have access easily to the income of each store by simple sending a message to the chat bot.</p>

 <h2>7.
 Future Work</h2>

 <ul>
+<li>Develop some more features to the bot.</li>
-<li>Create a options menu to the Telegram Bot.</li>
+<li>Create an options menu to the Telegram Bot.</li>
 <li>Develop a model to determine the profit of the next day, month and year.</li>
 <li>Improve model prediction capabilities by adding new features.</li>
 <li>Search for stores with a high prediction error and find a way to enhance the predition of them.</li>